All-on-4® (Same day teeth)

 Dentures

-Dentures are for when there are no, or hardly any teeth left on an entire row.
-Dentures can come in removable or fixed kind, and can be stabilised using dental implants, or can be adhered, or use the force of suction to stay in place.
-To get dentures, you need only get your impression taken, and get the dentures fitted.
-You will have to go back on a regular basis to get them refitted.
+Dentures are for when there are no or hardly any teeth on an entire row.
+Dentures can come in removable or fixed kinds and can be stabilised using dental implants or can be adhered to or use the force of suction to stay in place.
+The dentist will take your dental impression and get the dentures fitted.
+You will have to go back regularly to get them refitted.

 Read More